-More About this Specialized Area of Tort Law
+More About this Specialized Area of Tort Law.

-Limousines, limo buses, and charter party carriers are usually treated the same under the law and are legally allowed to provide alcohol to their passengers, even while the vehicles are moving.
-Often, charter limos have full wet bars in the back of their transports– which can be a severe problem when hired for a high school prom or Quinceanera.
+Limousines, limo buses, and charter party carriers usually get treated the same under the law.
+Also, they are legally allowed to provide alcohol to passengers while the vehicle rolls.
+Often, charter limos have full wet bars in the back of their transports.
+But this can be a severe problem when hired for a high school prom or Quinceanera.

 Limo companies owe that heightened duty of care, or a “special duty” to prevent things like:

-What the California Legislature and DMV say About Limousine Law & Regulations
+What the California Legislature and DMV say About Limousine Law & Regulations.

 Relevant California limousine law: